 Could you present it in a new format or context that would generate new interest?

 If I can help, let me know.

 The demand for books continues to grow.
 Done right, a book can elevate your business and bolster credibility.

 Make it easy for people

-When people visit your website, read an email, or grab a book you've published, they want to trust the information you present.
+When people grab a book you've published, they want to trust the information you present.

 If what you present is hard to navigate or poorly written, people will question how well you know what you say you know.
-Let's not let that happen.
+Don't let that happen.

 You're good at what you do, let's make sure it shows

 It can be a challenge to figure out what to say and how to organize it in an easy-to-navigate format.
 I can help:

 Call or write today and I'll help you with your book development and design.